Maximilian Höhn, M.A.

 Presentations

 - Zwischen Machtfaktor und Belastungsprobe.
-Die oströmischen Heermeister von Arcadius bis Anastasius I., 11.07.2022, Heinrich-Heine-Universität Düsseldorf, Forum Antike & Mittelalter
+Die oströmischen Heermeister von Arcadius bis Anastasius I., 11.07.2022, Universität Düsseldorf, Forum Antike & Mittelalter

 - Influence and Power in the 5th Century - The Entanglements of the Eastern Roman Master of Soldiers Aspar, 06.07.2023, University of Leeds, International Medieval Congress; Session 1542: Standing between Worlds